TPCBF4WCG/WCGStats/README.md

 # WCGStats
-statistics replacement for WCG while their internal stats are fill fubar
+statistics replacement for WCG while their internal stats are still fubar